An Exact Construction of Codimension two Holography

 which is equal to the gravitational action $I_{\text{AdS}_d}$ with Newton's constant given by

-Note that we take $h_{ij}$ off-shell in the above derivations.
-In other words, we do not need to impose Einstein equations in the bulk $N$ (\ref{EOMg}) or on the brane $Q$ (\ref{EOMh}).
-In fact, Einstein equations (\ref{EOMh}) on $Q$ can be derived by the variation of $I_{\text{AdSW}_{d+1}}$ with respect to $h_{ij}$.
+Note that we take $\bar{h}_{ij}$ off-shell in the above derivations.
+In other words, we do not need to impose Einstein equations on the brane $Q$ (\ref{EOMh}).
+In fact, Einstein equations (\ref{EOMh}) on $Q$ can be derived by the variation of $I_{\text{AdSW}_{d+1}}$ with respect to $\bar{h}_{ij}$.
 Besides, we have used $-2\Lambda=d(d-1)$, $K-T=\tanh\rho$ and the following formula

 In the above discussions, we focus on the non-renormalized action (\ref{AdSWaction}), which is divergent generally.
 To get the finite result, one can perform the holographic renormalization \cite{Balasubramanian:1999re,deHaro:2000vlm} by adding suitable counterterms on $\Sigma$.
 Following \cite{Balasubramanian:1999re,deHaro:2000vlm}, we choose the following counterterms on the corner of the wedge $\Sigma$